The BACCO simulation project: biased tracers in real space

 \section{Application: Fitting the galaxy power spectrum}

 As an illustration of our emulator of the real-space clustering of biased tracers, in this section we will constrain the bias parameters that best fit the power spectrum of a simulated galaxy catalogue.
 While in principle we could directly jointly constrain bias parameters and cosmological parameters, for the sake of this paper we will fix our cosmology to the fiducial one.
 We do so to provide a quick test of the flexibility of the bias model that can be build with our emulator.
-We defer the study of possible degeneracies between cosmology and Lagrangian bias parameters to a future work.
+In particular, by targetting possible inconsistencies between the inferred bias parameters as we include increasingly smaller scales in our analysis, we aim at showing that the hybrid lagrangian bias expansion model, as implemented in our emulator, is a good description of galaxy clustering down to unprecedentedly small scales.
+We defer the study of possible degeneracies between cosmology and Lagrangian bias parameters, and a thorough analysis of the limitations and performance of the model, to a future work.

 We consider a mock galaxy catalogue mimicking a sample of Emission Line galaxies at $z\sim1$ with a number density of $\bar{n} = 10^{-3}\, h^3 \, \mathrm{Mpc}^{-3}$, which can be regarded as analogous to the sample to be observed by {\it EUCLID} or {\it DESI}.
 To build this mock catalogue, we employ the extended subhalo abundance matching model of \cite{ContrerasAnguloZennaro2020b}.
 These authors showed that this particular implementation -- which includes models for tidal stripping and disruption of satellite galaxies, as well as for the star formation rate of galaxies -- accurately reproduces the real and reshift-space clustering of galaxies in the state-of-the-art hydrodynamical simulation TNG-300 \citep{NelsonEtal2018,SpringelEtal2018,MarinacciEtal2018,PillepichEtal2018,NaimanEtal2018}.